-If you’ve ever put your fingerprint into an device, you have a vague idea of how biometrics work.
+If you’ve ever put your fingerprint into a device, you have a vague idea of how biometrics work.
 Basically, you record your biometric information, in this case a fingerprint.
 The information is then stored, to be accessed later for comparison with “live” information.
-Anyone else in the world can put their finger on you device’s touch circle and it’s not going to open your phone.
+Anyone else in the world can put their finger on your device’s touch circle and it’s highly unlikely to open your phone.

 Fingerprints are just one form of biometrics.
-One of the emerging forms of biometric technology that you might have seen in science fiction movies is eye scanning.
-In movies, this is usually the retina, but in the real world, it tends to be the iris.
-Handwriting, voiceprints and even the geometry of your veins are other biometrics that are uniquely yours and useful for security.
+One of the emerging forms of biometric technology is eye scanning.
+Usually the iris is scanned.
+Handwriting, voiceprints and the geometry of your veins are other biometrics that are uniquely yours and useful for security applications.

 A biometric system consists of three different components:

-As you’ve probably gathered, there are some pretty serious privacy concerns when it comes to biometrics.
-The major issues currently identified with biometrics include:
+There are serious privacy concerns when it comes to biometrics.
+Some of the major issues identified with biometrics include these:

-- Every collection of data might get hacked.
-The higher the profile the data, the greater a target it is.
-The good news is that higher profile data tends to be secured on a much stronger level.
-However, as biometrics become more common, your biometric information is going to be available in more places which may not employ the same level of secure storage.
+- Any collection of data could eventually get hacked.
+High-profile data may be an especially attractive target for hackers.
+The good news is that high-profile data tends to be secured on a stronger level.
+However, as biometrics become more common, your biometric information will likely be available in more places which may not employ the same level of secure storage.

-- Some experts fear that if biometrics become too commonplace that people can become complacent.
+- Biometrics may become so commonplace that people become complacent.
 They might not use the kind of common-sense security measures that they use today because they think that biometrics will solve all of their security problems.

-- The data stored in a biometric database is far more intimate and personal than any other kind of data.
+- The data stored in a biometric database may be more vulnerable than any other kind of data.
 You can change passwords.
 You can’t change your fingerprint or iris scan.
-This means that once your biometric data has been compromised, there might be no going back.
+This means that once your biometric data has been compromised, it may no longer be in your control.

-Still, there are some common-sense security measures you can make to ensure that your biometric data is relatively safe:
+There are some common-sense security measures you can make to help protect your biometric data, including these:

 - Strong passwords mean that it’s harder to steal your data by simply cracking your password.
 Keeping your biometric information in only a few, limited places gives hackers fewer places to breach your data.

-Biometric data will make the world more secure and more convenient.
-If you follow common-sense guidelines for security, you should have almost nothing to worry about.
+Biometric data could make the world more secure and more convenient.
+Following common-sense guidelines for security can play a role in helping to protect your privacy.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.